DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/3-sampled/article.md

 # Sampled Softmax Loss

 Sampled Softmax is a drop-in replacement for softmax cross entropy which improves scalability e.g. when there are millions of classes.
-It is very similar to Noise Contrastive Estimation (NCE) and Negative Sampling, both of which are popular in natural language processing (where the vocabulary size can grow very large).
+It is very similar to Noise Contrastive Estimation (NCE) and Negative Sampling, both of which are popular in natural language processing, where the vocabulary size can be very large.

-In this article, we'll think through the core idea of the sampled softmax loss function, see how to implement it in PyTorch and finally look at what happens when we actually use this loss.
+In this article, we'll think through the core idea of the sampled softmax loss function, see how to implement it in PyTorch and finally look at what happens when we use this loss.
 This is part of our series on [training objectives](/index.html#classifier-training-objectives), and if you're not familiar with softmax cross entropy, [our introduction](../1-xent/article.html) to that would be a useful pre-read for this article.

 ## Core idea